Ex-post, Ex-ante + Which States are Equity-rich?

 Over the next week, we will be paying attention to the Case-Schiller index as a gauge year-on-year home prices, and the big one is August ISM manufacturing index, which consensus has at 51.8 (under 50 is a contraction).
 If this is lower than consensus, it may portend to be something more recessionary.
 As we highlighted in last week’s “Ex-ante, Ex-post,” there is historically a big contraction in manufacturing output when rates rise to a certain extent.

-US HOME PRICES
+U.S. HOME PRICES

 We reiterate the underlying fundamentals of housing are very supportive, with an abundant amount of equity and well-known shortage.

-In an article written by the Fed, on 7 May 2021, “Housing Supply: A Growing Deficit”, The claim in 2018, the housing shortage was 2.5 million units, and now, more recently, in 2020, the US has a housing shortage of 3.8 million units.
+In an article written by the Fed, on 7 May 2021, “Housing Supply: A Growing Deficit”, The claim in 2018, the housing shortage was 2.5 million units, and now, more recently, in 2020, the U.S. has a housing shortage of 3.8 million units.

 That is to say, 3.8 million units are needed to not only meet the demand from the growing number of households but also to maintain a target vacancy rate of 13%.
 Between 2018 and 2020, the housing stock deficit increased by approximately 52%

-Elsewhere, In Bloomberg’s article published, 5 August 2022, “Almost Half of Mortgaged Homes in US Now Considered Equity-Rich .”This would be the 9th straight quarterly rise, according to the article, fuelled by strong house valuations during the pandemic area.
+Elsewhere, In Bloomberg’s article published, 5 August 2022, “Almost Half of Mortgaged Homes in U.S. Now Considered Equity-Rich .”This would be the 9th straight quarterly rise, according to the article, fuelled by strong house valuations during the pandemic area.
 The article definition of Equity-Rich as owners having over 50% in home equity.
 Some of the highest equity-rich states are Florida, California, Washington, Utah, Idaho (surprising), and Vermont.

 Updated Target housing Stock